yairm210/Unciv/Uniques.md

 "-[amount]% maintenance cost for buildings [cityFilter]"

-"Immediately creates the cheapest available cultural building in each of your first [amount] cities for free" - If more than one unique is found, the [amounts] off all uniques are added together to find the amound of cities that should receive a free culture building.
-No city will receive more than 1 culture building from multiple copies of this unique.
+"Provides the cheapest [Stat] building in your first [amount] cities for free" - If more than one unique is found, the [amounts] of all uniques with the same Stat are added together to find the amount of cities that should receive a free building.
+No city will receive more than 1 building of the same Stat from multiple copies of this unique.
+These buildings are maintenance-free.

-"Immediately creates a [buildingName] in each of your first [amount] cities for free" - If more than one unique is found, the [amounts] off all uniques are added together to find the amound of cities that should receive a free [buildingName].
+"Provides a [buildingName] in each of your first [amount] cities for free" - If more than one unique is found, the [amounts] off all uniques are added together to find the amound of cities that should receive a free [buildingName].
 No city will receive more than 1 [buildingName] from multiple copies of this unique.

 These last two uniques may seem like they only have a one-time effect.
 However, the 'free' also means that you don't pay any maintenance costs for these buildings.